Share this Article

-Owning a big, classic loft is every New Yorker’s dream.
-These former commercial spaces—which typically have high ceilings, large windows, exposed brick, columns, and sometimes even exposed mechanical systems and plumbing risers—have an authentic, industrial NYC feel that’s anything but cookie cutter.
+Owning a big, classic loft is every New Yorker’s dream—or is it?
+These former commercial spaces—which typically have high ceilings, large windows, exposed brick, columns, and sometimes exposed mechanical systems—have an authentic, industrial feel that’s anything but cookie cutter.

 Still, if you like lofts, you may have trouble finding one: True lofts account for only about 10 percent of the Manhattan co-op and condo market—and like anything that's rare and in demand, are usually pricey.

 In this week’s Buy Curious, Corcoran's Sandy Mattingly—the self-described Manhattan Loft Guy—tells you what to expect from this singular type of apartment, including where to find them and how much you’ll spend.

 [Editor's Note: An earlier version of this post was previously published in September 2019.
 We are presenting it with updated information for November 2020.]

 I have always wanted to buy a loft in Manhattan, and I’m wondering if now—with low mortgage interest rates and falling prices—is the time to buy?
 I also want to know: What makes an apartment a real “loft”?
 What are the pros and cons of loft living?
 What kinds of neighborhoods should I look in to get one?
 What can I expect to spend?

 To a Manhattan loft snob, “a loft is not truly a loft unless it’s had a prior life as a commercial space—manufacturing, warehouse or office—before being converted to an apartment,” Mattingly says.